Lung Cancer & Other Thoracic and Related Cancers

 Go to this Colorado Public Radio page to find a "Colorado Matters" interview with UCH lung cancer specialist Ross Camidge, MD, director of the Thoracic Oncology Clinical Program.

-Following these exciting results, the University of Colorado became the lead site for the national Lung Cancer Mutation Consortium, the collaboration of 14 of the nation’s elite lung cancer programs.
-The consortium is profiling ten different molecular abnormalities in lung cancer and pairing them with specific experimental treatments over the next few years.
+Following these exciting results, many other molecularly preselected trials have been developed trying to produce the same kind of results in other patients with lung cancer--those whose cancers may be driven by other specific molecular changes that need to be tested for.
+A few years ago, the University of Colorado also became the lead site for the national Lung Cancer Mutation Consortium, a collaboration of 14 of the nation’s elite lung cancer programs.
+The consortium really helped to establish molecular testing across the country, looking initially for ten different molecular abnormalities in lung cancer and pairing them with specific experimental treatments.

 In the News

 At a Glance: Our Lung & Chest Cancer Team

 We take a true multidisciplinary approach to treating cancer.
 That means we bring a number of cancer specialists – including thoracic surgeons, medical oncologists, pathologists, radiologists, nurses, social workers, counselors and more to review your case, follow its progress and develop ways to achieve the best results.

 Being at an academic medical center allows many of these professionals to subspecialize – in other words, they focus solely on lung and chest cancers.
 That generally means they not only know the latest proven treatments and research, but they are often on the forefront of discovering them.

 Our Thoracic Oncology Team:

 - Is internationally recognized as a center for developing and setting new standards in the treatment of lung and related cancers